 - Collaborate with the local communities

-Whether presenting a longer session before the convention (three or seven hour Pre-Convention Session), a traditional program (60 minute – General Session), a formal research paper, creating a poster (either Research-based or Practice-based), a mini-program (20 minute Spotlight session), or delving into a more competency focused session (75 minute Competency Based Session), there is an opportunity for you to contribute to the overall Convention experience.
+Whether attending a longer session before the convention (four or eight hour Pre-Convention Sessions), diving deeper into content (75 minute Competency Based Sessions or three hour Institutes), participating in a traditional program (60 minute – General Session), joining a mini-program (20 minute Spotlight session) or formal research paper, or viewing a poster (either Research-based or Practice-based), there is an opportunity for you to increase your knowledge and skill set while attending Convention.
 Click on the program categories to learn more about all of the different options that are available.

 Below is a list of important dates: